sakoht/data-provenance/provenance/README.md

 val result3: addMe.Result = call3.resolve
 ```

-Note that, above, we used both raw values, and also one result `result1` and `call2` as inputs.
-The raw values are
+Note that, above, we used both raw values as inputs, and also one input is a result (`result1`) and another is a call
-implicitly  converted into `UnknownProvenance[T]`, a placeholder for values with no history.
-All such values fall under
+(`call2`).
+The raw values are implicitly  converted into `UnknownProvenance[T]`, a placeholder for values with no
-a the base type `ValueWithProvenance[T]`.
+history.
+All such values fall under a the base type `ValueWithProvenance[T]`.
 See the API Overview below for details.

 Tracking Results